Networks

 • Delete—Deletes the network.

-Refer the following topics to create a wireless or wired network:
+Refer to the following topics to create a wireless, wired network or WAN connection: